Early Literacy

 We use the latest research-based early learning programmes and resources in our work.

-In primary schools, we train foundation phase teachers to set up and manage classroom libraries and improve reading and writing.
+In primary schools, we train foundation phase teachers to set up and manage classroom libraries and support leaners to build the habit of borrowing books to read at home.

 In ECD centres, we build practitioners knowledge and skills to include early literacy activities in their daily programmes and distribute early learning resources and storybooks.